top of page

 Running a business in New York can feel like a rollercoaster.
 The city keeps moving, rules keep changing, and problems can come from anywhere.
 Lawsuits cost money, time, and even friendships.
 If you run a company in New York, you need to know about the types of lawsuits popping up right now.

 Good decisions today can keep your business safe tomorrow.
-Staying informed is not only smart, it is part of protecting your work, your partners, your employees, and your future.
-In this blog, we will skim through the top commercial litigation issues in New York that businesses face today.
+Staying informed is not only smart; it is part of protecting your work, your partners, your employees, and your future.
+In this blog, I will skim through the top commercial litigation issues in New York that businesses face today.

 Essential Commercial Litigation Issues Facing New York Businesses

 Business lawsuits in New York can hit anyone.
 Both big companies and small shops face commercial litigation issues.
 Trends shift each year, but some problems stick around.
-Let us look at the most common types of disputes companies face today.
+Let’s look at the most common types of disputes companies face today.

 Breach of Contract Disputes